 u=exp-αλexpλt-1logu=-αλexpλt-11-λloguα=expλtlog1-loguλα-1λ-1=t

 Set S or F equal to u [2].
 Attempt to solve for t [1].
-Actually get the right function [1].
+Actually, get the right function [1].

 1.2) Using the inverse survival function or inverse CDF (your choice), generate a sample of size 500 from a Gompertz(0.3, 0.1) distribution. [ 4 ]

-[Using an established package to generate the sample instead of your own will earn 2 out of 4 marks; while using an established package in addition to your own and showing that they match within simulation error will earn 5 out of 4 marks.]
+[Using an established package to generate the sample instead of your own will earn 2 out of 4 marks, while using an established package in addition to your own and showing that they match within the simulation error will earn 5 out of 4 marks.]

 library(tidyverse)